 The vintage Minami Aoyama 571 apartment building in Omotesando has been demolished to make way for a retail store.
 The former building was privately developed in 1988 with 4 apartments over 4 floors.
 Back in early 2015 a full floor apartment was listed for sale for approximately 270 million Yen – a relative steal since it included a 130 sqm share of the land.
 Unfortunately several of our clients passed on this opportunity.

-According to Tokyo Kantei, the average asking price of a 70 sqm (753 sq.ft) second-hand apartment across greater Tokyo was 36,340,000 Yen in July, up 0.3% from the previous month and up 2.0% from last year.
-The average building age was 23.9 years.
+According to Tokyo Kantei the average asking price of a 70 sqm (753 sq.ft) second-hand apartment across greater Tokyo was 36,360,000 Yen in September, down 0.1% from the previous month but up 2.3% from last year.
+The average building age was 24.1 years.

-According to the Real Estate Economic Institute, 2,986 brand new apartments were released for sale across greater Tokyo in July, up 12.3% from the previous month but down 12.8% from last year.
+According to the Real Estate Economic Institute, a total of 3,372 brand new apartments were released for sale across greater Tokyo in September, up 124.5% from the previous month and up 13.2% from last year.
 This is the first year-on-year increase since June.
 Several large-scale projects in Tokyo and Chiba contributed to the supply.
 Also, September is typically busier than August due to the start of the Autumn sales period.

 The average apartment rent in Tokyo’s 23 wards has increased year-on-year for the 10th month in a row.
 The average monthly rent in September was 3,504 Yen/sqm, up 6.6% from last year and up 1.2% from the previous month.
 Both Yokohama and Saitama cities saw a decline in year-on-year rents.